digiants-agency/fastadminpanel/README.md

 - Go to https://yourdomain.com/admin/cruds/roles to add roles.

-- Each role has an “Is admin” option that allows the role to log into the admin panel.
+- Each role has the “Is admin” option that allows the role to log into the admin panel.

 - Go to https://yourdomain.com/admin/settings to change role permissions.